 Roots of Empathy

 We have been invited to participate in a programme called Roots of Empathy (ROE).
 This programme teaches children about feelings, their own feelings and the feelings of others.
 Once every three weeks a baby and his/her parent(s) will visit the classroom.
 A trained ROE instructor will gather the children in the classroom around a green blanket and together they will watch the baby grow.
-We are going to be carrying this out with 3 classes.
+We are going to be carrying this out with 1 class.

 The children predict and cheer when their ROE baby reaches the 'developmental milestones' of the first year.
 "She can roll over!"
 "He got his first tooth!"
 "He can sit up!"
 "She can crawl!"